quakerpunk/gatsby-blog/content/blog/projects/index.md

 - [Nextcloud](https://nextcloud.com)
 - Something for automated backups (a la Time Machine)
 - Something to store video captured from security cameras
+- Other Docker utilities, such as Portainer and Watchtower

 I've also set up a [Pi-Hole](https://pi-hole.net/) on a spare Raspberry Pi 3 I had lying around.